mmercan/blog/_posts/2019-08-15-creating-azure-websites-site-extensions.md

 <!-- /wp:heading -->

 <!-- wp:paragraph -->
-<p>What we deploy is just an empty mvc application.<br>We can use Controllers to interact with users or We can use IHostedService for Background tasks or  Scheduled Tasks</p>
+<p>What we deploy is just an empty MVC application.<br>We can use Controllers to interact with users or We can use IHostedService for Background tasks or  Scheduled Tasks</p>
 <!-- /wp:paragraph -->

 <!-- wp:heading {"level":4} -->